JoshSJKim/FCC---Basic-JavaScript/README.md

 - The regular equality operator is sufficient (==)
 - Only "Eagle" requires <= because anything less than par - 2 (it could be -3, -4, depending on how high the par value is) is considered an "Eagle"

-### Selecting from Many Options with Switch Statements
+### Selecting from Many Options with Switch Statements + Default Option

 - If there are many options to choose from, use a ```switch``` statement.
 - ```Switch``` statement tests a value and can have many 'case' statements that define various possible values.